-- Students demonstrate competence in communication skills by completing the following course with a grade of C or higher.
+Students demonstrate competence in communication skills by completing the following course with a grade of C or higher.

+Code Title Credits

+EN-102 College Writing II (or 3

+equivalent)

-EN-102 English Composition II (or 3 equivalent) - Students demonstrate competence in math with a grade of C or higher in the following course:
+Students demonstrate competence in math with a grade of C or higher in the following course:

+Code Title Credits

-MA-130 Number and Operations 3 for Teachers
+MA-130 Number and Operations 3

+for Teachers

+- 3. Students must submit a Criminal Offender

+Records Information (CORI) application and

+be approved prior to beginning classroom

+observations in the Worcester Public Schools.

+No student is allowed to do fieldwork unless

+approval of the CORI has been received

+from the state.
+Before completion of ED-160,

+students must be fingerprinted through the

+Massachusetts designated agency (MorphoTrust

+USA IdentoGO).
+Additional information regarding

+fingerprinting is available in the Education

+Department.

-- 3. Students must submit a Criminal Offender Records Information (CORI) application and be approved prior to beginning classroom observations in the Worcester Public Schools.
-No student is allowed to do fieldwork unless approval of the CORI has been received from the state.
-Before completion of ED-160, students must be fingerprinted through the Massachusetts designated agency (MorphoTrust USA IdentoGO).
-Additional information regarding fingerprinting is available in the Education Department. - Students demonstrate potential for teaching children by completing all of the following courses with a grade of C+ or higher and earning a cumulative GPA of 2.5.
+- Students demonstrate potential for teaching children by completing all of the following courses with a grade of C+ or higher and earning a cumulative GPA of 2.5.

+Code Title Credits

-PS-210 Developmental Psychology 3 ED-160 Early Childhood Education Today (5 hours fieldwork) 3 ED-206 Young Children, Lerning and Special Needs (10 hours) 3
+PS-210 Developmental Psychology 3

+ED-160 Early Childhood Education Today (5 hours fieldwork) 3

-ED-211 Integrating Science, Social Studies and the Fine Arts in Early Childhood Curriculum (10 hours fieldwork) 3 ED-214 Emergent Literacy (10 3
+ED-206 Development and Learning of Typical and Atypical Children Birth to Age 8 (10 hours) 3 ED-211 Integrating Science, Social Studies and the Fine Arts in Early Childhood Curriculum (10 hours fieldwork) 3 ED-214 Emergent Literacy (10 hours fieldwork) 3